Back

 AP African American Studies Course Framework

-AP African American Studies is organized by four thematic units that follow a chronological flow across the course.
+The course framework in the AP African American Studies Course and Exam Description (CED) (.pdf) is organized by four thematic units that follow a chronological flow across the course.
 Throughout each unit, students build interdisciplinary analytical skills through deep encounters with a wide range of texts and sources.

 • Unit 1: Origins of the African Diaspora (~900 BCE–16th century)